-6 Levels of Learning for Improving Outcomes – Are You Achieving the Results You Want?
+6 Levels of Learning for Improving Outcomes – Am I Achieving the Results I Want?

 Today’s post is centered in our category of Curriculum.
 We are going to explore the importance of learning objectives for reaching your goals in psycho-education settings.
 I attended the National Association of Addiction Treatment Providers (NAATP) annual conference in Washington D.C. this week.
 Standards for treatment providers were being presented and reviewed after a lot of hard work and industry collaboration.
 Outcome Measures is on the list but no clear requirements for standardized curriculum as a path toward improved outcomes.
 Without standardized quality curriculum for programs, especially with multiple locations and multiple clinicians at each location, it is nearly impossible to measure outcomes.
 How can we understand the impact of our treatment and recovery program if everyone on our team teaches different topics with different learning objectives using different methods?
 There is a lot to unpack in this question but nothing we have to solve today.
 We just want you to take a moment to consider this question for yourself.